Approach to ECG Interpretation

 • Drugs: digoxin (scooped ST), antipsychotics (QT prolongation)

-• For related cases, explore our approach to palpitations and chest pain to connect ECG findings with real clinical decisions.
+• for related cases, explore approach to palpitations and chest pain to connect ECG findings with real clinical decisions

 1. Life in the Fast Lane – ECG Library